 - Isometric Projection: Like the 8-bit NES classic, R.C.
 Pro-Am.

-- Power-Up Letdown: The Havac.
+- Power Up Letdown: The Havac again.
 Its weapon, the Sundog Beam, is difficult to use and, more importantly, ridiculously weak compared to the Rogue Missiles.

 - Punny Name: Most of the racers.
 Dark Age of Supernames also figures heavily.

 - Real Song Theme Tune: Ranging from Steppenwolf's iconic Born to Be Wild to Deep Purple's Highway Star and Black Sabbath's Paranoid to George Thorogood's Bad to the Bone to the theme from Peter Gunn by Henry Mancini.
 The Genesis version also added Golden Earring's Radar Love.

 - RPG Elements: Each car can have multiple upgrades added to their separate parts, including engine, wheels, suspension, armor and weapons.
 You also need to win so many races to reach a new "racing division."

 - Secret Character: Olaf and "Phantom," the super-rich, super-statted racer unlocked with a code.

 - Olaf is from Silicon & Synapse's previous game, The Lost Vikings.